With a creamy lime dressing, tender roasted sweet potatoes, and black beans, this easy Mexican Salad recipe is the healthy salad of my dreams!

-- ½ teaspoon kosher salt
+- 1/2 teaspoon kosher salt

-- 1 pint cherry tomatoes — halved
+- 1 pint cherry tomatoes halved

-- 1 can — (15 ounces) reduced sodium black beans, drained and rinsed
+- 1 can reduced-sodium black beans (15 ounces) drained and rinsed

-- 1 small bunch radishes — thinly sliced (about 1 cup)
+- 1 small bunch radishes thinly sliced (about 1 cup)

-- 1/4 cup packed cilantro leaves
+- 1/4 cup chopped cilantro packed

-- In a large bowl, place the chopped romaine hearts.
-Drizzle with about ¼ cup of the dressing and toss to moisten.
-Add the beans, jalapeno, radish, and cilantro and drizzle on another ¼ cup dressing.
+- Add the sweet potatoes, beans, jalapeño, radish, and cilantro, then drizzle on another 1/4 cup of dressing.
 Toss to coat.
 Sprinkle with tortilla strips.
 Enjoy, with extra dressing as desired.